Back to "DataSummarizer: Fast Local Data Profiling"

 • avoid garbage SQL (no grouping on 95%-unique columns)

-• notice drift (“this categorical distribution moved”)
+• notice distributional drift

 You don’t need a bigger model.
-You need better tools and better evidence.

-The Tool I Built: DataSummarizer
+The Tool: DataSummarizer

 GitHub release